yodahuang/notes-v2/content/ML/Masked Autoencoders (MAE).md

 -  [[pdf/mae.pdf|PDF link]]

 Just like He's other works (ResNet etc.), this one's simple but great.
 The goal of the paper is to get a [[self supervised learning]] learner.
-This is an approach different than [[../Contrastive learning]].
+This is an approach different than [[Contrastive learning]].
 State of the Art of course.

 ## Overview
 This image kinda gives the overview: